• Skip to main content

 Sharon Rigsby

-Chocolate Ganache Tart with raspberry sauce is the ultimate dessert for the chocolate lovers in your life.
-The decadently rich ganache filling, made with both semi-sweet and bittersweet chocolate, is truffle-like in its consistency and delivers intense chocolate flavor with each bite.
-Combined with the crisp almond-flavored biscotti crust sweetened with brown sugar, this show stopping dessert is impossible to resist.
+My easy, no-bake Chocolate Raspberry Tart is the ultimate dessert for the chocolate lovers in your life.
+The decadently rich chocolate ganache filling, made with semi-sweet chocolate, is truffle-like in its consistency and delivers intense chocolate flavor with each bite.

 Print Recipe Pin Recipe